codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 #### DBSCAN (Density-based spatial clustering)

 * Density as a measure of the number of data points in a specified area.

+`eps` - Maximum distance between two samples for one to be considered to be connected to the other.
+And the distance can be defined by any type of distance function, the “Euclidean distance” for example.

 ```python
 from sklearn.cluster import DBSCAN